-Prerequisites: Successful completion of Grade 8 Science.
+Prerequisites: Successful completion of Earth Science and Living Environment.
 Course Requirements: Students must successfully complete laboratory work, projects, homework assignments, tests, and quizzes.

-Main Campus - This is an introductory college-level course designed to give the student a total overview of Astronomy.
+This is an introductory college-level course designed to give the student a total overview of Astronomy.
 Topics covered are: Celestial orientation; Planetary motions; Time; Stars and Constellations; Instrumentation; Problems in space travel and unusual objects such as pulsars, black holes, etc. Students also have the opportunity to receive instruction on the use of the planetarium and may personally design programs as well as operate the various instruments.
 Students cannot receive Regents credit for this course.
 Meets for five lecture periods a week.
 Full year.

 Prerequisites: Students must have successfully completed Algebra 1 and Geometry.
-Students must also have successfully completed Earth Science, Chemistry or Physics.
-Written permission of the instructor is required.
+Students must also have successfully completed Regents Earth Science, Regents Chemistry or Regents Physics.
 This is a math intensive course, strong math skills and determination are necessary for success.

 Human Anatomy and Physiology is an honors level course designed for both 11th and 12th grade students interested in learning more about the human body and/or may be interested in pursuing careers in the health sciences.
 The course is designed to introduce and expand the students' knowledge of the structure and function of the human body.
-This course will study basic biochemistry, cytology, histology, the maintenance all body systems, homeostasis, and common diseases/disorders.
+This course will study basic biochemistry, cytology, histology, the maintenance homeostasis. all body systems, and common diseases/disorders.
 An emphasis will be placed on the diagnosis, treatment, and the effects of various diseases on the human body using real life scenarios.
 An intense laboratory investigation program is built into the course allowing students to apply and exhibit their conceptual knowledge through hands-on applications.
 Double lab period on alternate days.